Stony Brook University General Degree Requirements

 Each candidate must earn at least 39 credits in upper-division courses (numbered 300 and higher).

 Some of these credits may be earned through courses transferred from other colleges and individually evaluated at Stony Brook as upper division.
-See "Transfer Credit Policies" in the Academic Policies and Regulations chapter.
+See "Transfer Credit Policies" in the Academic Policies and Regulations section.